MicrosoftDocs/customer-insights/ci-docs/data-sources.md

 - [From your own Microsoft Dataverse lake](connect-dataverse-managed-lake.md)
 - [From an Azure Synapse Analytics database](connect-synapse.md)

-> [!NOTE]
-> If you're using the trial version, the import methods section includes a **Customer Insights data library** option.
-Choose this option to select a sample dataset available for various industries.
-For more information, see [Dynamics 365 Customer Insights trial](trial-signup.md).

 ## Add data from on-premises data sources

 Ingesting data from on-premises data sources is supported based on Microsoft Power Platform dataflows.
 You can enable Dataflows in Customer Insights by [providing the Microsoft Dataverse environment URL](create-environment.md) when setting up the environment.